-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures.

-- Establish robust escalation procedures which will be initiated before absence becomes a problem by: Sending letters to parents, engaging with EWS attendance teams, using fixed penalty notices.
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: sending letters to parents, engaging with LA attendance teams, using fixed penalty notices, creating attendance clinics.